Safe racing guidelines prepared per recommendations of MDH and local municipalities to create safe social distancing in an outdoor environment.

 IPODS AND PETS

 IPods, radios, mp3 players, etc. are allowed on the run, but not the bike.
+One ear only for the run.
 Pets are not allowed in Lakeside Park.
 Spectating pets outside of Lakeside Park are to be kept tightly leashed and clear of the immediate race course.

 Triathlon is a rain or shine sport, and the race will not be cancelled or rescheduled due to inclement weather and will not offer refunds as a result.
 In the event of severe weather, all attempts will be made to delay the race rather than cancel any portion of it.
 For those racers driving from other areas, keep in mind that we can have drastically different conditions, for the better or worse, than what you might encounter when first waking up at home and selecting your clothing.

 Any helmet sold by a bike shop will comply with certification requirements.
 Under no circumstances will anyone be allowed to race without a helmet.
 The chinstrap must be fastened.
-All racers must wear the swim caps we provide, with the exception being individuals with latex allergies.
+All racers must wear the swim caps, with the exception being individuals with latex allergies.
+PLEASE BRING YOUR OWN SWIM CAP THIS YEAR

 Waves are assigned based on age group and created to balance numbers in each wave.
 There will be 3 minutes between each wave and are mixed with males and females.
 You must start with your wave, which will be written on your hand at body marking.
 Failure to do so will give you an improper start time and disqualify you from the race.
 If you know that you went out in the wrong wave by mistake, then you must complete a “change form” at the swim start or at the timer’s table and turn this in to the timer.